Luming-L/Project/PeakRecall.md

 In the BedGraph file, the score is the signal in each 100-bp bin.
 We can take the average signal of all bins as genome background and calculate the statistical significance for signal in each bin.

 # rationale
 In MACS2, the main function `call peak` can be decomposed into a pipeline containing MACS2 subcommands.
-These subcommands follow these steps:
+The pipeline follows these steps:
 1. Filter duplicates,
 2. Decide the fragment length d,
 3. Extend ChIP sample to get ChIP coverage track,